Keurig – K-Slim Single-Serve K-Cup Pod Coffee Maker – Black

 Though coffee is now a global commodity, it has a long history tied closely to food traditions around the Red Sea.
 The earliest credible evidence of coffee drinking as the modern beverage appears in modern-day Yemen in southern Arabia in the middle of the 15th century in Sufi shrines, where coffee seeds were first roasted and brewed in a manner similar to how it is now prepared for drinking.
 The coffee beans were procured by the Yemenis from the Ethiopian Highlands via coastal Somali intermediaries, and cultivated in Yemen.
 By the 16th century, the drink had reached the rest of the Middle East and North Africa, later spreading to Europe.

 The two most commonly grown coffee bean types are C. arabica and C. robusta.
 Coffee plants are cultivated in over 70 countries, primarily in the equatorial regions of the Americas, Southeast Asia, the Indian subcontinent, and Africa.
-As of 2023, Brazil was the leading grower of coffee beans, producing 35% of the world's total.
 Green, unroasted coffee is traded as an agricultural commodity.
-Despite coffee sales reaching billions of dollars worldwide, farmers producing coffee beans disproportionately live in poverty.
+The global coffee industry is massive and worth $495.50 billion as of 2023.
+In the same year, Brazil was the leading grower of coffee beans, producing 35% of the world's total, followed by Vietnam and Colombia.
+While coffee sales reach billions of dollars annually worldwide, coffee farmers disproportionately live in poverty.
 Critics of the coffee industry have also pointed to its negative impact on the environment and the clearing of land for coffee-growing and water use.
-The global coffee industry is massive and worth $495.50 billion as of 2023.
-Brazil, Vietnam, and Colombia are the top exporters of coffee beans as of 2023.

 K, or k, is the eleventh letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is kay (pronounced ), plural kays.